Tokyo Disney Hotel Reviews & Recommendations

 The pinnacle of Disney Hotels is the Hotel MiraCosta (that’s a hyperbole, but I am going with it) which is right inside Tokyo DisneySea.
 The attention to detail in every aspect of this hotel will ruin your stay at any other hotel afterward (again, I might be exaggerating).

 This beautiful hotel does come at a cost, however; rooms start at about $400 USD per night.
 If it works within your budget, I recommend staying here for one night to get the full Tokyo Disney experience.
 This is the only Tokyo Disney Hotel that is not available for bookings through external hotel booking websites.

-These hotels are part of the “Official Hotels”, which means you receive certain benefits, such as guaranteed park admission (even if the park is at capacity, you can buy tickets), buy tickets at the hotel, and a gift shop with select Tokyo Disney Resort Merchandise.
+These hotels are part of the “Official Hotels,” which means you receive certain benefits, such as guaranteed Park admission (even if the Park is at capacity, you can buy tickets), buy tickets at the hotel, and a gift shop with select Tokyo Disney Resort Merchandise.
 Our Tokyo Disney Hotel Guide breaks down all the benefits.

 Hilton Tokyo Bay

-Want an excellent hotel right on resort property but not pay the Disney price?
+Want an excellent hotel right on Resort property but not pay the Disney price?
 Then the Hilton Tokyo Bay is one of the best.
 You are able to get rooms as low as $100 USD per night on a sale.
 Join the Hilton Honors Club to catch any deals they may have.
 Rooms normally start at about ¥20,000 ($180 USD) per night.

-You can walk right to the Bayside Station (along with the Tokyo Disney Resort Monorail Line) and get to the parks easily.
+You can walk right to the Bayside Station (along with the Tokyo Disney Resort Monorail Line) and get to the Parks easily.

 Sheraton Grande Tokyo Bay Hotel